Eunyn/ChatterKeep/README.md

 1. Exporting Conversations:
    - Open the ChatGPT interface in your browser.
    - Start a conversation with ChatGPT.
-   - Above the plugin window, you will see four buttons: PDF, Markdown, Text, and Upload.
+   - Above the plugin window, you will see four buttons: `PDF`, `Markdown`, `Text`, and `Upload`.
-   - Click on the desired format button (PDF, Markdown, or Text) to save the conversation in the corresponding format to your local computer.
+   - Click on the desired format button (`PDF`, `Markdown`, or `Text`) to save the conversation in the corresponding format to your local computer.
    - The file will be downloaded to your default download location.
 2. Uploading Files:
    - To upload a file into the ChatGPT input box, make sure the file is in one of the supported formats: `.txt`, `.js`, `.py`, `.html`, `.css`, `.json`, `.csv`.
-   - Click on the "Upload" button above the text input window.
+   - Click on the `Upload` button above the text input window.
    - Select the file you want to upload from your local computer.
    - The file will be parsed and its content will be populated into the ChatGPT input box.
 3. Prompt prompts:
-   - Start by entering a specific prompt, such as '/linux', which  indicates the type of response you want from ChatGPT.
+   - Start by entering a specific prompt, such as `'/linux'`, which  indicates the type of response you want from ChatGPT.
    - You can navigate through the prompt list using the up and down arrow keys on your keyboard.
 Move up or down to highlight the desired prompt.
-   - Once you've highlighted the desired prompt, press the confirmation key (usually Enter or Return) to select and send that prompt directly to ChatGPT for processing.
+   - Press the confirmation key (usually Enter) to select and send that prompt directly to ChatGPT for processing.
-   - Alternatively, you can click on any prompt in the list with your mouse cursor.
+   - Alternatively, you can click on any prompt in the list with your mouse.
 The complete prompt will then be inserted into the input box.
+   - Supports custom addition and deletion of prompts.
 ## Show

 - Exporting Conversations:

-  - Export in PDF format
+  - Export in `PDF` format

     <img src="https://github.com/Eunyn/ChatterKeep/blob/main/image/pdf.png" alt="pdf" style="zoom:30%;" />

-  - Export in markdown format
+  - Export in `Markdown` format

     <img src="https://github.com/Eunyn/ChatterKeep/blob/main/image/markdown.png" alt="markdown" style="zoom:30%;" />

-  - Export in text format
+  - Export in `Text` format

     <img src="https://github.com/Eunyn/ChatterKeep/blob/main/image/text.png" alt="text" style="zoom:30%;" />